| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 the GFIS database for update may be checked out for hours or

 even days, so this approach is not appropriate.
+Issues relating to such 'long

 transactions' are discussed by Newell and Easterfield